-Our RSE curriculum aims is to give our pupils the information they need to help them develop healthy, nurturing and committed relationships of all kinds, not just intimate relationships.
+Our RSE curriculum aims is to give our pupils the information they need to help them to develop and maintain healthy, nurturing, respectful and committed relationships of all kinds, not just intimate relationships.
+It explores risks, choices, rights, responsibilities and attitudes.
+It will help students to develop skills to keep themselves and others safer, physically and emotionally, both on and offline.
 It covers contraception, developing intimate relationships and both resisting and not applying pressure to have sex.
 It teaches what is acceptable and unacceptable behaviour in relationships with the aim of understanding the positive effects that good relationships have on mental wellbeing and identifying when relationships are not right and how such situations can be managed.